paulc1600/ud036_StarterCode/README.md

   DISCLAIMER: Most of fresh_tomatoes and media file is borrowed from
               code provided in "Programming Foundations with Python".

-              Please do not alter this code unless you are an Udacity instructor.

-              Many thanks. -- Paul
+              Please do not alter this code without contacting me first Many thanks. -- Paul
  ---------------------------------------------------------------------
   PPC | 01/04/2018 | Original code.
   PPC | 01/05/2018 | Move to GitHub and add header.
   PPC | 01/10/2018 | Cleaned PEP issues all files.
-Submit to Udacity.
  ---------------------------------------------------------------------

   TO RUN CODE: Download all files into the same, local, Python 2.7